shanmukhisaway/Discord_Bot/README.md

-A cool customizable discord bot for having fun with friends in discord server.
+A cool customizable & functional discord bot for having fun with friends in discord server.

 Get **The required** module using pip.